googlegenomics/gcp-variant-transforms/docs/query_cost.md

 ![query cost unpartitioned table](images/query_cost_partitioned_table.svg)

-Partitioning is a very effective technique to reduce the cost of queries, specially for the genomics data where majority of the queries are analyzing a small genomic region.
+Partitioning is a very effective technique to reduce the cost of queries, especially for genomics data where majority of the queries are analyzing a small genomic region.
-Table partitioning comes at no cost, and allows to divide a table up to 4000 segments.
+Table partitioning comes at no cost, and allows a table to be divided into up to 4000 partitions.
 Appending to a paritioned table will not degrade the performance and all newly added rows will be stored in the right partition.
 Also you can know query cost before running your query.
 Because partition pruning is done before the query runs, you can get the query cost through a [dry run](https://cloud.google.com/bigquery/docs/dry-run-queries).